plone/volto/docs/source/addons/theme.md

     "keywords": "Volto, Plone, Semantic UI, CSS, Volto theme"
 ---

-# Create a theme add-on
+# Create a Volto theme add-on

-We can create a Volto Add-on that acts as a theme Add-on, so we can detach it from the project.
+We can create a Volto Add-on that acts as a Volto theme Add-on, so we can detach it from the project files.
-The advantage is that you can deploy the same theme in different projects, or have themes depending on conditions that you could inject on build time.
+The advantage is that you convert the project Volto theme in a pluggable one, so you can deploy the same theme in different projects.
+You can even have themes depending on conditions that you could inject on build time.
 This is the purpose of `volto.config.js`, the ability of declaring `add-ons` and the active `theme` programatically.
 See {ref}`volto-config-js` for more information.
 For convenience, it can also be set via a `THEME` environment variable.